deckerweb/shortcode-item-updated/README.md

 ## Translations:

-* textdomain: `shortcode-item-updated`
+* Used textdomain: `shortcode-item-updated`
-* default `.pot` file included
+* Default `.pot` file included
 * German translations included (`de_DE`)
-* translateable are the plugin title, plugin description, label before string and the separator string
+* Currently translateable are the plugin title, plugin description, label before string and the separator string
-* plugin path for translations: `wp-content/plugins/shortcode-item-updated/languages/shortcode-item-updated-de_DE.mo`
+* Plugin's own path for translations: `wp-content/plugins/shortcode-item-updated/languages/shortcode-item-updated-de_DE.mo`
-* global WordPress lang dir path for translations: `wp-content/languages/plugins/shortcode-item-updated-de_DE.mo` ---> NOTE: if this file/path exists it will be loaded at higher priority than the plugin path!
-This is the recommended path & way to store your translations!
+* *Recommended:* Global WordPress lang dir path for translations: `wp-content/languages/plugins/shortcode-item-updated-de_DE.mo` ---> *NOTE: if this file/path exists it will be loaded at higher priority than the plugin path!
+This is the recommended path & way to store your translations as it is update-safe and allows for custom translations!*
+* Recommended translation tools: *Poedit Pro v1.8+* or *WordPress Plugin "Loco Translate"* or *your IDE/ Code Editor* or *old WordPress "Codestyling Localization"* (for the brave who know what they are doing :) )

 Copyright (c) 2015 David Decker - DECKERWEB.de